-Interest rate on finance lease liabilities was 4.99% (2017: 4.96%).
 During 2008, the Institute entered into an arrangement with its bank to borrow \$35.25 million at the prevailing 90-day BBSW plus 0.85% line fee.
 This bank loan is secured by a fixed and floating charge over all of the Institute's assets.
 The loan is for a period of ten years effective May 2011.
 Refer Note 14 for details of the swap associated with this loan.
 The Institute is compliant with all bank covenants.
-One of the bank covenants requires the Institute to maintain an investment balance of at least \$5 million, which as at 31 December 2018 and 31 December 2017 is all invested in short-term deposits.
+One of the bank covenants requires the Institute to maintain an investment balance of at least \$5 million, which as at 31 December 2019 and 31 December 2018 is all invested in short-term deposits.
+The outstanding loan was fully settled on 19 February 2020 with the proceeds of the sale of leasehold building.

+13. Provisions

-12. Provisions NOTE 2018 \$'000 2017 \$'000 Current Liability for long-service leave Liability for annual leave 2,038 1,187 1,902 1,066 3,225 2,968 Non-current Liability for long-service leave 1,139 1,371
+Current Liability for long-service leave Liability for annual leave 1,633 2,026 2,038 1,187 3,659 3,225 Non-current Liability for long-service leave 681 1,139

-12. Provisions (cont.)
-NOTE 2018 2017 The present values of employee entitlements not expected to be settled wi calculated using the following weighted averages: thin twelve m onths of bala ance date have been Assumed rate of increase in wage and salary rates Average discount rate Settlement term (years) 3.1% 3.2% 9 3.1% 3.5% 9 Number of employees at year end (FTE) 191 176
+The present values of employee entitlements not expected to be settled within twelve months of balance date have been calculated using the following weighted averages:

+Assumed rate of increase in wage and salary rates 3.1% 3.1% Average discount rate 3.2% 3.2% Settlement term (years) 9 9 Number of employees Number of employees at year end (FTE) 220 191